Can I call myself a virgin if I’ve had dry sex?

 And so I end my answer with a few questions: Why just stop having dry-sex?
 Why not also get married and have real, God-ordained, wonderful, married sex?

-You've got a man you like enough to fool around with.
+You’ve got a man you like enough to fool around with.
 Do you like him enough to marry him?
 If so, sexual abstinence from this moment on will be a powerful incentive.
-If not, count the opportunity cost of being with him (and other men like him) and shift your focus to men who are good candidates for husband.
+If not, count the opportunity cost of being with him (and other men like him) and shift your focus to men who are good candidates for a husband.

 I pray God will speak truth to your heart and embolden you to walk purely before Him and in relationship with others.

 About the Author